themarshallproject/hall-of-justice/README.md

 ## Development

 There is a Vagrantfile for setting up multiple Virtualbox virtual machines and provisioning them using [Ansible](http://docs.ansible.com).
-You should be able to run `vagrant up` to create the machines.
+You should be able to run `vagrant up` to create the machines after fetching the required git submodules.
 You'll need to run the setup steps above to populate the data.

 Further information is available in NOTES.md.